faigdavid/UTM-MVC-Project/phase1/Persona3_userStory.md

 		1 | I want to be able to subscribe to a topic

+		1 | I want to be able to join specific boards

 ##Also as a TA:##
 		1 | I want to be able to add/remove students into a topic.